silbue98/PRO1000-V24/Milestone 2/Module_4_Exercise.md

    - Story of the café
    - Mission statement
 4. Contact
-   - Contact form
+   - Contact Information
+   - Email Information
-   - Location map
+   - Location Information
-   - Social media links

----
+   - Phone Information
+5. Payment Order
+  - Design a secure and user-friendly payment interface.
+  - Clear breakdown of costs before order confirmation.
+  - Order summary with details of the purchased items.
+  - Enters payment details and confirms the order.

 ## Prototyping Goals